nixac/automatization/README.md

 That being said part of a guide listed at pages may be harder to follow without any system integration whatsoever, therefore this repository exists, providing the minimal wrappers setup that should work with guide provided.

-If it doesn't, create a new issue here, as I may have forgotten to update some wrappers here.
+If it doesn't, create a new issue here, as some wrappers here may be outdated.